Polymer/old-docs-site/getting-started.md

 {% include samples/basic-element.html %}

-### Adding Toolkit features to a custom element
+### Creating a Toolkit component

-To enable a custom element with Toolkit features:
+Toolkit provides extra goodies for creating custom elements.
+To create a custom element which adds Toolkit features, two additional steps are required:

-* Load the [Toolkit kernel](/toolkit-kernel-explainer.html) (`toolkit/toolkit.js`).
+1. Load the [Toolkit kernel](/toolkit-kernel-explainer.html) (`toolkit/toolkit.js`).
-* Add a `<script>` element that includes the `component()` initializer.
+- In your custom element, add a `<script>` element that calls the `Toolkit.register()` initializer.
 This endows the custom element with Toolkit features, such as data binding and event mapping.

 In the following sample we convert our basic custom element into a Toolkit component named `tk-element`.

 {% include samples/tk-element.html %}

+`Toolkit.register()` takes the element it needs to register as its first argument.
+In the context of `<element>`, `this` refers to the element.

+{% comment %}
 ### Add properties to our component

-The `component()` initializer takes an object as a parameter whose members define the properties and methods that belong to our component.
+The `Toolkit.register()` takes an object as a parameter whose members define the properties and methods that belong to our component.

 {% include samples/tk-element-property.html %}

-Now that we've added a property we can use data binding to display its value in the DOM.
+Now that we've added a private variable, let's add data binding to display its value in the DOM.
+{% endcomment %}

 ## Declarative data binding

-You can bind properties in your component to  Toolkit supports declarative data binding using the "double-mustache" syntax (`{{"{{"}}}}`) from Model Driven Views.
-The `{{"{{"}}}}` is replaced by the value of the property referenced between the brackets.
+You can bind properties in your component to  Toolkit supports declarative data binding using the "double-mustache" syntax (`{%raw%}{{}}{%endraw%}`) from [Model Driven Views](/platform/mdv.html).
+The `{%raw%}{{}}{%endraw%}` is replaced by the value of the property referenced between the brackets.

 {% include samples/tk-element-databinding.html %}